jtvberg/editify/README.md

-# Editify - Lightweight CMS Test Bed
+# Editify - Lightweight CMS with Repeatable Content

-A minimal, developer-friendly CMS for SvelteKit that uses `data-cms-ref` attributes to map DOM elements directly to database entries.
-Built with SvelteKit, Supabase, and the new Svelte 5 action system for inline editing.
+A minimal, developer-friendly CMS for SvelteKit with inline editing and a flexible repeatable content system.
+Built with SvelteKit, Supabase, and Svelte 5.

 ## 🎯 What is This?

-This project serves as a **test bed** for a lightweight CMS architecture where:
+This project serves as a **production-ready CMS** where:

 - **Developers control structure** - Add HTML elements with `data-cms-ref` attributes
-- **Editors control content** - Update text and rich content through inline editing
+- **Editors control content** - Update text, HTML, and images through inline editing
+- **Repeatable content** - Cards, carousels, sections with nested tags
-- **Two-way binding** - DOM and database stay in perfect sync via Svelte actions
+- **Two-way binding** - DOM and database stay in perfect sync
-- **Ref-based architecture** - Same ref = same content everywhere
+- **Ref-based architecture** - Same ref = same content everywhere, history and cancel work automatically

 ## 🚀 Quick Start